mattaylor/objix/docs/api.md

 ## `Object..isEx()`

-Returns true if `this` is an exotic objext which extends the standard object prototype, ortherwise false if `this` is an ordinary object with a a primitive value.
+Returns true if `this` is an exotic objext which extends the standard object prototype, otherwise false if `this` is an ordinary object or primitive

 <div data-runkit>